a collection of notes on areas of personal interest

 By the beginning of the seventies, the bay had not yet been cleaned up but significant changes had been initiated on land.
 With increasing pressure developing from the world-wide demand for oil, the beginnings of a clear, hierarchical road structure had been put in place.
 The ‘A’ and ‘B’ ring roads can be clearly seen with the latter close to the western edge of the photograph.
 This can be compared with the next photograph where the ‘D’ ring road can be seen as dark grey, joining to the road serving the north of the country, the North Road.
 At the top right of the photograph the new port can be seen with its jetty stretching east north-east, and with a parallel and public jetty below it, but with the Corniche in this part of the town, al Salata, not yet started.
 The Corniche on the west side of the photo can be seen with the areas between the old coast and the new Corniche in the process of being filled.
 Note in both photographs the marine reefs which restricted movement around the port area, but which were later taken out in order to resolve this problem.

-This photograph shows Doha round about the turn of the millenium.
-I have drawn a small grey square on the coastline of the bay approximately covering the area shown in the first photograph to give some idea of the area to which Doha had expanded in fifty or so years.
-The purpose of including these photographs is to give a very quick illustration of what the urban structure was like only fifty years or so ago, how small the capital was, and how dramatic the change in that time.
-I’ll deal with the history of the capital elsewhere, but briefly.
+By contrast, this aerial photograph shows Greater Doha round about the turn of the millenium.
+A small grey square has been drawn on the coastline of the bay approximately covering the area shown in the first photograph above in order to give some indication of the extent to which Doha had expanded in fifty or so years – at the most, this might be considered to be two generations.
+The purpose of including these photographs is to give a very quick illustration of what the urban structure was like only fifty years or so ago, how small the capital was in those days, and how dramatic and extensive the physical change has been in that time.
+I’ll look at the history of the capital elsewhere, although that is likely to be a brief review.

 Note how the road structure now includes not only the road west to Rayyan and that south-west to Salwa and Saudi, but a road to the north and one to the south via Wakra to the industrial town of Umm Said.
 Also note that the marine reefs have been taken out to facilitate movement around the old port area as well as Doha’s bay.